Eik-Lab/LedArt_Project/README.md

 4. Search for ESP32 and press install button for the “ESP32 by Espressif Systems“

-5. Select board: Select your Board in Tools > Board menu (firebeetle-ESP32)
+5. Select board: Select your Board in Tools > Board menu (ESP32 Dev Module)

 ## Usage